 The world is your oyster with 7 string tuning.

-The most popular tuning for a 7 string is to keep yuour regular standard E tuning, plus add a B on the bottom (B-E-A-D-G-B-E), or drop the low string to to A (A-E-A-D-G-B-E).
+The most popular tuning for a 7 string is to keep your regular standard E tuning, plus add a low B on the bottom (B-E-A-D-G-B-E), or drop the low string to A (A-E-A-D-G-B-E).

-However, if you check out some of your favourite artists, you’ll see everything from open tunings, to having the guitar in standard C with a low G or F.
+However, if you check out some of your favorite artists, you’ll see 7 string guitars with everything from open tunings to having the guitar in standard C with a low G or F.

-However, bare in mind that your guitar, either due to scale length or thin nut, may ot be able to reach these low tunings.
+However, bear in mind that your guitar, either due to scale length or thin nut, may not be able to reach these low tunings – this is why the best 7 string guitars need to have strong necks.
 You may also find your strings need to be updated to thicker strings for thicker tones.

-As always, do your research, ask questions, and have fun.
+As always, do your research, ask questions, spend your money where it matters, and have fun.

 You may also like